 Practical Memory Examples

-- False Positive Context: When security teams identify safe-to-ignore patterns, Assistant Memories capture that reasoning for automatic application.
+- False Positive Context: When security teams identify safe-to-ignore patterns, Memories capture that reasoning for automatic application.
 A finding in a test fixture directory can be marked as a false positive with reasoning that applies to all similar findings.

 Impact on Triage Automation